maxima-project-on-github/maxima-packages/robert-dodier/lexical_symbols/README.md

  * Lexical symbols defined in different lexical extents are distinct, even if they have the same name.

- * Any symbol which is not a lexical symbol is a global symbol.
+ * Every symbol which is not a lexical symbol is a global symbol.
   * There is a unique global symbol for any given name.
   * Dynamic binding is applied to global symbols.

+ * In addition, a symbol may be declared `global` so that it is a global symbol even if it is defined in a lexical extent.
+  * A `global` declaration applies to any lexical extents parsed after the declaration is evaluated. (*subject to change*)

+ EVALUATION IN A LEXICAL ENVIRONMENT

  * Function calls (named and unnamed) are evaluated in the lexical environment in which they were defined.